Plastic: Structure

 Most plastics contain organic polymers.
 The vast majority of these polymers are formed from chains of carbon atoms, with or without the attachment of oxygen, nitrogen or sulfur atoms.
 These chains comprise many repeating units formed from monomers.
 Each polymer chain consists of several thousand repeating units.
 The backbone is the part of the chain that is on the main path, linking together a large number of repeat units.
 To customize the properties of a plastic, different molecular groups called side chains hang from this backbone; they are usually attached to the monomers before the monomers themselves are linked together to form the polymer chain.
 The structure of these side chains influences the properties of the polymer.

 Classifications

-Plastics are usually classified by the chemical structure of the polymer's backbone and side chains.
+Plastics are usually classified by their chemical structure of the polymer's backbone and side chains.
 Important groups classified in this way include the acrylics, polyesters, silicones, polyurethanes, and halogenated plastics.
 Plastics can be classified by the chemical process used in their synthesis, such as condensation, polyaddition, and cross-linking.
 They can also be classified by their physical properties, including hardness, density, tensile strength, thermal resistance, and glass transition temperature.
 Plastics can additionally be classified by their resistance and reactions to various substances and processes, such as exposure to organic solvents, oxidation, and ionizing radiation.
 Other classifications of plastics are based on qualities relevant to manufacturing or product design for a particular purpose.
 Examples include thermoplastics, thermosets, conductive polymers, biodegradable plastics, engineering plastics and elastomers.